sjavokhir/mobile-awesome/README.md

 ## Interviews
 * [resume_templates](https://github.com/darhonbek/resume_templates) - Result oriented achievement templates for engineers.
-* [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"
+* [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?".
 * [mobile-system-design](https://github.com/weeeBox/mobile-system-design) - A simple framework for mobile system design interviews.
 * [awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - A curated awesome list of lists of interview questions.
 * [interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.